 How to plant olive trees

 If you’re growing your olive tree in a border, dig a hole and add mycorrhizal fungi to help the tree establish quickly.
 If you have heavy soil then add plenty of grit to aid drainage.
-If growing in a container or raised bed, prepare a soil-based mix of compost and grit, with added organic matter and nutrients.
+If growing in a container or raised bed, prepare a soil-based mix of compost and grit, with added some organic matter.

 It’s possible to grow an olive tree from seed, but this is a long process and when grown, your plant will revert to a wild variety, rather than its parent cultivar.
 You need heat to get seeds to germinate – sow undercover in a propagator in spring.